faouzihakimi/Latex_assistant/README.md

-# LaTeX Writing Assistant 🖋️
+# Local LaTeX Writing Assistant 🖋️

 **Local LaTeX Writing Assistant** is a Streamlit application designed to streamline LaTeX document creation and enhancement.
 The app provides three core functionalities, each implemented in separate Python modules within the `utils` directory, and supports deployment via Docker.